dmbarbour/wikilon/docs/ApplicationModel.md

                                  ...
                                  => commandC [procF'] [procG']

 We can monotonically input commands to the right hand side of our program, and incrementally output commands from the left hand side.
-Output commands might represent requested effects.
-The process object is our state.
-A weakness of this model is that it doesn't support feedback loops in a general sense, but we might build upon it by assuming `[proc]` to be a process network or similar.
+The process object contains any state and may have some background parallelism.
+This model isn't a great fit for 'interactive' evaluation, but it may work nicely with Unix-like pipelines and has an advantage of not needing an external agent to explain.